thekobrakai/a-comment-board/README.md

 If you really want to find out how this interface generated, see the codes on branch gh-pages.

 ### more introductions
-See more introductions on the Wiki.
+See more introductions on [Wiki](https://github.com/guoang/a-comment-board/wiki/_pages).